undecaf/storage-composer/README.md

 ### What you need
 StorageComposer consists of a bash script and a few helper files.
-Currently it requires Ubuntu Xenial or one of its variants.
-If no such OS is installed on your PC or if you wish to set up a bare-metal system, boot from an Ubuntu Xenial live DVD first.
+Currently it requires Ubuntu Bionic or one of its variants.
+If no such OS is installed on your PC or if you wish to set up a bare-metal system, boot from an Ubuntu Bionic live DVD first.

 Download all `stcomp.*` files to the same directory and make sure that `stcomp.sh`